Rational First Integrals and Relative Killing Tensors: Rational integrals and relative Killing tensors

 To discuss factors we assume till the end of this section that the metric $g$ and the coefficients of the rational functions $K$ are analytic in $x$ variables (in the rest of the paper those are smooth in $x$).
-In this case the ring $C^\omega(M)[p_1,\dots,p_n]$ of polynomials with analytic coefficients has no zero divisors and is Noetherian.
+We begin with the complex case ($M,g,K$ holomorphic) and comment on the real case at the end.